 Interim Dean Paul Cascella

-His research and professional experiences emphasize social inclusion and competencies of children and adults with developmental disabilities, and evidence-based educational assessments and interventions for persons with intellectual disability, vision impairment, deaf-blindness, and autism spectrum disorders.
-An accomplished teacher-scholar, he has 35+ original publications and 75+ papers at professional conferences and school district workshops.
-Paul has served on myriad university committees focused on: curriculum development; program assessment and accreditation; faculty and staff hiring; community-campus connections; student and faculty diversity; faculty promotion, tenure and research; strategic planning and budgeting; faculty mentoring; student dissertations and theses; academic advising; enrollment management; and undergraduate and graduate admissions.
+Paul’s research and teaching have concentrated on evidence-based educational and communication assessments and interventions for persons with intellectual disability, vision impairment, deaf-blindness, and autism spectrum disorders.
+An accomplished teacher-scholar, he has 35+ original publications and 75+ papers delivered at professional conferences and school districts.
+He has also served on myriad university committees focused on: ethical research practices; program assessment and accreditation; student/faculty/staff diversity, hiring, and mentoring; curriculum; faculty supports and review processes; strategic planning and budgeting; enrollment management; and undergraduate and graduate admissions.